rdoetjes/tuts/netcalc/README.md

 ## Why Go?

 Go is well-suited for teaching these concepts because of its:
-- Clean and readable syntax
+- Clean and readable syntax but lower level than Python
-- Powerful standard library
-- Strong emphasis on performance and low-level operations
+- Strong emphasis on low-level operations
-- Built-in support for network-related features

 ## How to Use